geobreed/zettelnotes/_notes/Obsidian integration.md

 tags: CMS
 ---

-The main purpose of this fork, other than cosmetic changes, is to create a web representation of an [[Obsidian::https://obsidian.md]] vault, using the [[Simply-Jekyll::https://github.com/raghuveerdotnet/simply-jekyll]] template.
+The main purpose of this fork, other than cosmetic changes, is to create a web representation of an [[Obsidian::https://obsidian.md]] vault, using the [[Simply-Jekyll::https://github.com/raghuveerdotnet/simply-jekyll]] template.z

 ## Usage